Blog Trends in STEM

 5. Model Persistence

-As a leader, you set an example for others.
-While leaders are not immune to challenges and don’t have all the answers all the time, remember that campers will look to you for encouragement, even if you can’t offer the perfect solution.
-It’s important to show campers that they learn the most when they persist despite setbacks or failures.
-You can use “I wonder” statements to help them see challenges from a new perspective and give them the push they need to keep trying new things!
+While leaders are not immune to challenges and don’t have all the answers all the time, they provide the encouragement needed to keep trying.
+It’s important for an LIT to show campers that they learn the most when they persist despite setbacks or mistakes.
+By using “I wonder” statements to see challenges from a new perspective, LITs can give campers the confidence they need to try something new!

 “‘I wonder if you could do this.’
 It’s such a wonderful phrase, and a great way to start the day.
 You have to see if your ‘I wonder’ statement propels you into thinking a different way or looking at a problem differently.” – Hall of Famer Jacqueline Quinn, inventor of EZVI (emulsified zero-valent iron)